L1amaGod/gl-esp-thread-br/README.md

 * **Web GUI**: The border router will enable a web server and provide some practical functions including Thread network discovery, network formation and status query.
 * **RF Coexistence**: The border router supports optional external coexistence, a feature that enhances the transmission performance when there are channel conflicts between the Wi-Fi and Thread networks.

-# Resources

-* Documentation for the latest version: https://docs.espressif.com/projects/esp-thread-br/.
-This documentation is built from the [docs directory](docs) of this repository.

-* The [esp32.com forum](https://esp32.com/) is a place to ask questions and find community resources.

-* [Check the Issues section on github](https://github.com/espressif/esp-thread-br/issues) if you find a bug or have a feature request.
-Please check existing Issues before opening a new one.

-* If you're interested in contributing to ESP-THREAD-BR, please check the [Contributions Guide](https://docs.espressif.com/projects/esp-idf/en/latest/contribute/index.html).